victordomingos/Count-files/README.md

 The optional `-nr` (i.e., "no recursion") switch argument tells the application not to scan recursively through the subdirectories.

+By default, the table will be sorted by the file extension frequency.
+If you prefer alphabetically sorted results, you just need to add the `-alpha` argument.

 Similarly, the optional `-nt` (i.e., "no table") switch tells the application not to show a table listing all the found file extensions and their respective frequencies, so that it will only display the total number of files.